 Make Payments On Time

-Your payment history accounts for 35% of your credit score — the most heavily weighted category there is — which means it’s crucial to make all of your payments on time each and every month in order to build a healthy credit history.
+Your payment history accounts for 35% of your credit score — the most heavily weighted category there is — which means it’s crucial to make timely payments each and every month in order to build a healthy credit history.

 This doesn’t just apply to credit cards: student loans, cell phone bills, and utility bills all report late and delinquent payments if you fail to pay.
 Making full, on-time payments is the fastest way to either build or trash your credit, so it’s up to you which one you want to do.
 (But it’s pretty obvious, right?)